 Our wine tasting was a lot of fun.
-Susanne was excellent.
+Susanne was excellent!
 She keep us entertained the whole time.
 Between the Blake and I, we tried the following wines: Sweet Carolian Girl, Ice Queen, Beachin’ Babes, Bikini Blush, Angel of the Morning, Island Mama, Sweet and Sassy, Sweet Baby Blues, and Classy Lady.
-Blake and I both found Sweet Baby Blues to be our favorite.
+Sweet Baby Blues was our favorite.

 La Belle Amie wants each guest to enjoy wine in their own way.
 Not everybody enjoys the same kind of wine, and the winery is very understanding of this.
 I am not a wine person, but I did not feel overwhelmed during our wine tasting.
 In fact, I felt right at home and had a great experience.

 Tastings take place Monday-Friday and non-festival Saturdays from 10AM-6PM.
 For $3 you can sample 6 different wines and you can keep the wine glass for $2 more.
 On Wednesdays, tastings are 1/2 price.

 The La Belle Amie Vineyard features live music from 1-5PM throughout the week: Wine Wednesdays, Oldies Thursdays, and Wine Down Fridays.
 Two Saturdays a month, the winery has festivals bringing in over 1000 people.
 All you need to bring is a chair; food and wine are available for purchase.
 On Fridays, glasses of wine are only $4.

 The winery has an “our porch is your porch” philosophy and wants all guests to feel welcome.
 Whether you want to enjoy the live music, socialize with friends, or read a book on the front porch, Vicki wants you to enjoy your time at the winery.
 The property is absolutely beautiful and very relaxing.